 News Releases from Region 09

-SAN FRANCISCO – The U.S. Environmental Protection Agency is providing support to the Federal Emergency Management Agency and its state and local partners in the ongoing joint response to multiple wildfires in Northern California.
+SAN FRANCISCO – The U.S. Environmental Protection Agency is preparing to expand operations in Napa and Sonoma Counties, including assessment, removal and disposal of oil and hazardous materials, as part of the ongoing interagency response to multiple wildfires in Northern California.

 - Coordinating and implementing Emergency Support Function 10 (Oil and Hazardous Materials) operations as part of FEMA’s Initial Operating Facility (IOF).
 The IOF is operating out of the State Operations Center in Mather.

 Multiple wildfires began burning on October 8 in Napa and Sonoma Counties.
-Mandatory evacuations are currently underway.
 EPA is coordinating with federal, state and local agencies, including FEMA and the California Environmental Protection Agency, on response operations.